kirbyj/praatdet/README.md

 - Unlike [peakdet](http://voiceresearch.free.fr/egg/), **praatdet** has nothing intelligent to say about multiple peaks.

 - I have tried to encapsulate different components of the script as functions (procedures).
 Praat does not really have functions, so this is kind of a mess.
 Note that local variables (e.g. ```.formula$```) are globally available.
-(I know.)

 ## References